-If you plan on giving gifts, why not try to be more responsible in our celebrations by being mindful of our ecological footprint?
+If you want to be environmentally responsible, then don’t give gifts.
+If you must give gifts, why not try to be more responsible in our celebrations by being mindful of our ecological footprint?

 Here are some things that I constantly keep in mind:

 - Avoid plastic gift cards.
 Plastic takes forever to breakdown.
 Reload old gift cards as gifts.
 Better yet, give cash.

 - Avoid using wrapping paper.
 If it’s a must, choose paper that is made from 100% recycled material.
 Most wrapping paper contain plastic material and cannot be recycled.
 Better yet, use flyers, cartoon sections of newspapers, or reusable gift bags.
 Avoid the shiny, metallic wrapping paper because they can’t be recycled.
 Avoid any type of wrapping paper with glitter (or any product that contains glitter).
 Glitter = microplastics = bad for the environment.